Mining One Bitcoin: Time, Difficulty, and Profitability

 How is mining difficulty calculated?

 Every 2,016 blocks (roughly two weeks), the network compares the actual time it took to mine those blocks against the ideal 14 days (20,160 minutes).
 New Difficulty = Old Difficulty × (20,160 / Actual Time).
-If blocks came faster than 10 minutes on average, difficulty goes up.
-Slower — difficulty drops.
+If blocks come out faster than 10 minutes on average, difficulty goes up.
+If the speed is slower — difficulty drops.
 No emotions, no exceptions.
 Just math with a stopwatch and daily rewards for survivors.

-Why is network difficulty constantly increasing even while Bitcoin is falling?
+Why is network difficulty constantly increasing even when Bitcoin is falling?

 Because miners don't switch off their machines the moment the price dips.
 They've already paid for hardware, signed power contracts, and installed cooling.
 They keep running, hoping for recovery or at least to cover variable costs.
-Also, new, more efficient ASICs keep arriving regardless of price.
-The network hashrate — and thus difficulty — responds to price with a lag.
+Also, new, more efficient ASICs keep arriving regardless of BTC rate.
+The network hashrate — and thus difficulty — responds to price changes with a lag.
 Sometimes a long one.

 Can mining difficulty decrease?